ionic-team/ionic-docs/versioned_docs/version-v5/api/split-pane.md

 ---
-title: "ion-split-pane: Split Plane View for Menus and Multi-View Layouts"
+title: 'ion-split-pane: Split Plane View for Menus and Multi-View Layouts'
-description: "ion-split-pane is useful when creating multi-view app layouts.
-It allows UI elements, like menus, to be displayed as the viewport width increases."
+description: 'ion-split-pane is useful when creating multi-view app layouts.
+It allows UI elements, like menus, to be displayed as the viewport width increases.'
-sidebar_label: "ion-split-pane"
+sidebar_label: 'ion-split-pane'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';